bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 ### Exercise 5

-Use the same data as from exercise 3 to create a relative stacked column chart.
-Filter the data that contain oil in the name.
+Use the same data as from exercise 3 to create a pie chart.
-Create a relative stacked column chart representing the Emissions per kg from `Processing`, `Transport`, `Packaging` and `Retail`.
+Create a pie chart representing the total Expression Value without stimulus per Category.
 Make sure to add proper axis titles, a title and a legend.

+Which category shows the smallest fraction of expression value - stimulus?

 ### Exercise 6